muhamuttaqien/AI-Lab/README.md

 # AI-Lab

+Created by: Muhammad Angga Muttaqien, in Jan 7, 2018

 📦 Absolutely comfort lab for me to work around with my own A(G)I pieces of stuff and see a lot of surprises indistinguishable from magic!
 The major exploration topics include:

 1. Machine Learning